Should I choose a moulded cup or one with seams?

 The lack of seams makes the cup very discreet under tight clothes, especially if it is of a single colour that does not contrast strongly with the skin.

 A bra with a moulded cup has no seams on the cup.
-On the left is an unpadded cup in Keep Fresh material.
-On the right is the Confident underwired bra with a fully padded spacer cup.
+Here is an unpadded cup in Keep Fresh material.

 A moulded T-shirt bra is a good basic garment, as it usually has a stylish look without any embellishments.
 But for women who love lace and beautiful details, there are many models of bras on the market today with fully padded moulded cups clad with exquisite delicate lace and embroidery.
 In this case, the basic idea of a smooth seamless look may be lost, but the purpose of these bras is that the moulded cup shapes the bust into a perfectly round shape.